IVRL/Cluster/RunAI/README.md

 * get the config files from [IC admins](https://www.epfl.ch/schools/ic/it/en/it-service-ic-it/) (`user.config`, `user.crt`, `user.key`), copy them to `~/.kube` and rename `user.config` to `config`.

 ## Pre-built images

+Each researcher should add their prebuilt images here

+### CVLab images

 I made some base images that should be useful to everyone.
 It should be easy to start using those, without having to build custom images.
 The user account setup is done through environment variables, so you do not have to place it in your Dockerfile.